6/7 Keyboarding and Computer Skills

 Technology

-Students will use office productivity software to create documents, spreadsheets, databases, web pages and presentations.
-In addition, students will explore the production of multimedia.
-The Internet and email will be used as communication tools to assist in the research and data-gathering process.
+Students will use office productivity software to create documents and spreadsheets.
+In addition, students will learn HTML and CSS to design website.
 Ethical considerations, acceptable use, and the challenges associated with various uses of ICT in the home and workplace will also be examined.

 25S Digital Filmmaking/Digital Photography